 There is no difference between a RICS survey for a cash buyer and a mortgage buyer.
 It’s not the way you pay for a property that matters, but the type of property.

-If you’re buying a more expensive, or older property, a Level 2 or even a Level 3 survey may be the right option.
+If you’re buying a more expensive or older property, a Level 2 or even a Level 3 survey may be the right option.
 Prices will be higher, but then so will the amount you are spending, as well as the scale of potential problems.
 A survey is always money well spent.

 Yes, very different.
 Mortgage valuations are used to verify the value of the property.
-They are used by lenders to make sure they are not lending money on a property which is worth less than the sums borrowed.
-Buyers can also have a valuation report undertaken by their surveyors to check they are paying a fair price for the property, and potentially to use as negotiating tool.
+They are used by lenders to make sure they are not lending money on a property which is worth less than the sum borrowed.
+Buyers can also have a valuation report undertaken by their surveyors to check they are paying a fair price for the property, and potentially to use as a negotiating tool.

-By contrast a survey is undertaken on behalf of homebuyers to protect their interests, even if they are required by the lender.
-Survey reports are given to homebuyers, and are usually also required by lenders.
+By contrast, a survey is undertaken on behalf of homebuyers to protect their interests, even if they are required by the lender.
+Survey reports are given to homebuyers and are usually also required by lenders.
 RICS surveys also conform to set standards and layouts, including the use of a traffic light system to provide a quick overview of the report.

-Do I Need a Survey to Sell a House?
+Do I need a survey to sell a house?

 Sellers are perfectly able to commission a survey as an aid to selling the property.
 The survey can be shared with prospective buyers and can justify the asking price.
 A survey can also head off any request for a price reduction.
 Since all RICS surveys comply with the same professional standards, buyers can take them as an objective assessment of property condition.

 If any problems are revealed in a seller’s survey, an open, honest approach with a realistic attitude to the selling price can also help the sale to proceed.
-If the survey comes before the house goes on the market, sellers have the very real advantage of either fixing problems, or of factoring in the costs into the asking price.
+If the survey comes before the house goes on the market, sellers have the very real advantage of either fixing problems or factoring in the costs into the asking price.

 The case for buyers to have the reassurance and security of a survey is clear.
 Surveys are an effective form of financial protection, as well as a route to buying with confidence.
 The same is true for all types of property, including new builds, and whether you are a cash buyer or borrowing from a mortgage lender.
-Sellers too can benefit significantly from having a survey to help the selling process and price negotiation run smoothly.
+Sellers, too, can benefit significantly from having a survey to help the selling process and price negotiation run smoothly.

 The costs of a survey, especially for any cash-strapped buyers, may seem unattractive, but the cost of not having a survey could be astronomically higher.
 The risk simply isn’t worth taking.